There’s been a lot of media coverage on Tunisia lately.

 Sight three: the oasis towns

-And even though you can be driving along and seeing lots of date palms on either side of you, it’s not until you leave the oasis that you realise the vast nothingness between each oasis and how amazing the ecosystem of an oasis is.
+But it’s not until you leave the oasis that you realise the vast nothingness between each one and how amazing the ecosystem of an oasis is.

 Sight four: hot spring public baths